victor-dp/robosat_geoc/README.md

 ### NOTAS:
 - Requires: Python 3.6 or 3.7
 - GPU is not strictly mandatory, but `rsp train` and `rsp predict` would be -that- slower without.
-- To test RoboSat.pink install, launch in a terminal: `rsp -h`
+- To test RoboSat.pink install, launch in a terminal: `rsp -h` or `rsp info`
 - Upon your ```pip``` PATH setting, you may have to update it: ```export PATH=$PATH:.local/bin```